magicstone-dev/magicstone.dev/README.md

-# magicstone.dev
+# Magic Stone - meta and website

-Hosting the content displayed on the project home page.
+This repo contains the content displayed on the project home page.

 Use this repo also to submit problems for the Community, which are not specific to any one software project.